Kosher restaurant: Rules and holidays

 A kosher restaurant serves food that complies with Jewish dietary laws (kashrut).
 These businesses operate under rabbinical supervision, which requires that the laws of kashrut, as well as certain other Jewish laws, must be observed.
 Among those laws, the meat and dairy cannot be mixed, and grape products made by non-Jews cannot be consumed.

 Pork and shellfish cannot be served, and animals must be slaughtered by a certified shochet, frequently a rabbi.
 In most cases, the location is limited to serving exclusively either dairy or meat foods.
 But some types of establishments, such as delicatessens, frequently serve both, kept in separate areas.

 Such locations must be closed during Jewish holidays if under Jewish ownership.
-For example, kosher restaurants close on Saturdays for Shabbat.
-In the New York area, many kosher restaurants close over the eight days of Passover as "a matter of practicality," as staying open requires that no bread or bread products be used.
-The restaurants must also be thoroughly cleaned of bread residue to be opened for Passover.
+For example, kosher restaurants are closed from Friday evening to Saturday evening for Shabbat.
+In the New York area, many kosher restaurants close over the eight days of Passover as "a matter of practicality," as staying open requires that no yeast-related products be used.
+The restaurants must also be thoroughly cleaned of yeast residue to be opened for Passover.

 According to the Wall Street Journal, more New York kosher restaurants in recent years have remained open on Passover, including both casual and fine-dining locations.

-Common types of food
+Kosher cuisine

 Because many foods (excluding among others pork or shellfish) can be kosher as long as food is prepared heeding Jewish laws, there are "kosher steakhouses, kosher pizzerias, kosher fish joints, kosher Indian restaurants, kosher Thai places," and other sorts.

 Unlike in the general population, where many restaurants and fast food businesses specialize in a particular type of food, many kosher establishments have a variety of different types of popular food.
 Many kosher delicatessens exist that serve both milchig (dairy) and fleishig (meat) foods that are kept separate.

+Dairy (milchig) dishes

-Dairy items include sliced cheeses and cream cheese, and meats include cold cuts and meat spreads.
+Dairy items include sliced cheeses and cream cheese.
 Many pareve items and fish items are also served, such as smoked whitefish salad and herring.

 Pizza is a popular food served at kosher restaurants, but kosher pizza shops typically also serve Middle Eastern cuisine, such as falafel, and other foods that can be served with dairy, such as fish and pasta.
 Some locations also have the menus common at pizza shops.

 Bagel shops are also common, serving bagels and cream cheese with lox and a variety of other spreads.
 At kosher bagel shops, salads may also be served.

-Kosher fleishig (meat) establishments often serve meat dishes popular within Middle Eastern cuisine, such as shawarma, along with common American fast-food staples like hot dogs and hamburgers.
-Fish may also be served at fleishig restaurants, though it cannot be served on the same plate as meat.